 Now, on to my blog:

 However, we must take it easier.
 We are often forced to do so as our energy wanes.
-Then, it’s time to reverse direction—replace our current activities with less demanding ones or continue with our current activities but to a smaller degree.
+Then, it’s time to reverse direction—replace our current activities with others not as demanding or continue with our regular pursuits but to a lesser degree.
 There will be forces working against that.
 After all, if others depend on us, it is not to their advantage for us to do less.

 You must take care of yourself.
 You must survive and thrive with a new lifestyle, a slower lifestyle.
 The best way to do so is to look ahead.
 Think about all that you can do rather than all that you can no longer do.
 Cut out unimportant things.
 It’s okay to step down from all the responsibility.
 Nothing will collapse.
 There are over seven billion people in the world, and there will be someone else to step in and carry on.